tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/2/LessonPlan.md

  **Answer:** It connects to Bitcoin networks and manages keys, much like web3.py works with Ethereum.

-* What does it mean for a transaction to have 6 confirmations?
+* What does it mean for a transaction to have six confirmations?

- **Answer:** There are 6 blocks that were mined after the transaction was mined.
+ **Answer:** There are six blocks that were mined after the transaction was mined.
  This threshold makes it virtually impossible to reverse.

 ---